pyohio/pyohio-static-website/2026/content/program/black-python-devs-leadership-summit.md

 PyOhio is proud to co-host the **[Black Python Devs Leadership Summit 2026](https://blackpythondevs.com/bpd-events/black-python-devs-leadership-summit-2026-ohio.html)** the day before PyOhio at the same venue.

-The summit is a single-day workshop where leaders in the Python community are invited to connect, grow, and learn with one another.
-It's open to anyone in leadership, or interested in getting into leadership, at the local, regional, or global level of the Python community.
+The summit is a single-day workshop for current and aspiring leaders and organizers in the Python community to connect, grow, and learn with one another.
+It's open to anyone serving, or hoping to serve, in those roles at the local, regional, or global level.

 ## Event Details